“Africa changes you…”

 Their questions ranged from our favorite soccer players and different foods to what children like to do in our country.
 Then, one little girl raised her hand and quietly asked, “Can we sing for you?”
 Sure enough, the entire class started belting out the African version of “Twinkle Twinkle Little Star” in unison!
 It was a humbling experience and one I still fondly carry with me.

-This was just a taste of my time in Africa.
+This was just a taste of my time in Kenya.
 We then ventured to the Maasai Mara region where you’ll find indigenous tribes and plenty of animals.
 But that story is for another time.
 The people and places are magical.
 The wildlife is magnificent and everywhere!
 From the majestic elephants pushing through huge bushes to the cats that are either laying around or on the prowl for their next dinner.
 So, I must repeat, “Africa truly does change you.”